Sam4X/tic-tac-toe/README.md

 # tic-tac-toe
 3x3 tic-tac-toe game with:
-1) randomization
+1) Randomization
-2) fixed beginning for player 1/2
+2) Fixed beginning for player 1/2

 Use this code as a building block of an advanced tic-tac-toe game.